 Presents predictive systems and hidden automation guiding society. - Her, Spike Jonze (2013 Film)

 Focuses on conversational AI companionship.
-Treats AI as emotionally adaptive without clear moral judgment. - I, Robot, Isaac Asimov (1950 Short story collection)
+Treats AI as emotionally adaptive, but paints a drab picture. - I, Robot, Isaac Asimov (1950 Short story collection)

 Digital afterlife run by corporations.
 Mixed portrayal of transhuman outcomes.